 A visit to an Acupuncturist will usually take an hour, with the needles being left in place for 20-45 minutes of that time, depending on the patient’s needs.
 Very often people go into a state of deep relaxation whilst the needles are in place and many drift off into a brief but sound sleep.

 AIM does bill accepted insurances for acupuncture visits.
 Please keep in mind that often insurance does not pay for Cupping or other specialized treatments, and in that case, patients may be billed a charge for such services.
 In other cases, cupping or other specialized treatments may be billed as manual therapy when possible.

 Our cash prices are below for those who do not have acupuncture benefits, and we also offer a 10% discount for packages of 5 treatments or more.

 First Office Call $120 (approximately 1.5 hours, including a detailed review of symptoms)

 In addition to acupuncture, a visit may also include other modalities to enhance the effectiveness of the treatment:

-· Moxibustion (application of heat through the burning of a plant (artemisia vulagris) on or near the body
+· Moxibustion (application of heat through the burning of a plant (artemisia vulgaris) on or near the body

-· Cupping (a type of manual therapy in which localized suction is used to initiate a response)
+· Cupping (a type of manual therapy in which localized suction is used to improve circulation and reduce pain)

 · Gua Sha (a type of manual therapy in which the skin is rubbed or scraped)